chef/chef-web-docs/chef_master/source/install_supermarket.rst

               chef_oauth2_secret: 17cf1141cc971a10ce307611beda7f4dc6633bb54f1bc98d9f9ca76b9b127879
               chef_oauth2_verify_ssl: false

 #.
 Install the ``vagrant-hostupdater`` plugin.
 This plugin enables automatically adding the names of machines to the ``/etc/hosts`` file.
 This is important when using OAuth 2.0, which cares about host names.
-The ``redirect_uri`` value in the Chef identify configuration reflects this name.
+The ``redirect_uri`` value in the Chef Identity configuration reflects this name.

    .. code-block:: bash